Eric Niquette UI, UX, Accessibility

 • Page numbering: Page numbers found in footers must match the PDF reader's page numbering scheme.
 If the document displays "Page 8" in the footer, the expectation is that this matches with "Page 8" in the PDF reader's navigation as well.

-• Alternative text: Images, graphs, charts, and figures should provide alternative text versions for assistive tools.
-To verify if an element has alternate text, find the element's tag in the tree, right-click, and select Properties from the context menu.
+• Alternative text: Images, charts, and figures should include alternative text.
+To check, right-click the element's tag in the tree and select Properties.

-• Use of colour: Ensure your document does not rely on colour alone to convey information, and that the colours used provide enough contrast.
+• Use of colour: Do not rely on colour alone to convey meaning, and ensure text has enough contrast against the background.

 • Tables: Tables should be simple, linear, and contain header cells and a caption where appropriate.